mnaughto/grunt-jsdox/README.md

 # grunt-jsdox

 > Recursively generates markdown files for your project, using the jsDox parser.
 Optionally generates a table of contents, and supports git
+>
+> This fork of grunt-jsdox uses a fork of jsdoc (via a forked jsdox) which supports programmatic invocation.

 ## Getting Started
 This plugin requires Grunt `~0.4.2`